whatcodehaveyougit/JS-30-day-challenge/README.md

 Each day includes:

-- The code I wrote
+- My Code!
-- Notes I have made in the code on things I have learned.
+- Comments in the code to explain my logic.
-- The README, thus will explain the challenges I faced, how I solved them and what I learned :)
+- A README to discuss the challenges I faced, my solutions and what I learned :)

  https://javascript30.com/